aaravys/Berkeley_Lightcurves/README.md

 # Berkeley_Lightcurves

 **What is this script about?**
-This script work regarding regarding SETI.
+This script is regarding the SETI.
 This script can plot lightcurves.
 We can track abnormalities in the light curve to potentially identify exoplanets(potential homes to ETs).

 **What is this script for myself and others in the future?**
 This script will help us to identify exoplanets based on abornmalities in a star's light curve.